-Then once your routine is well-established, break it.
+Once your routine is well-established, break it.
 Do something spontaneous.
-Your routine is not a regimen, it is there to help you get things done, but once in a while, I’d say at least once or twice a month, do something you are not used to.
+Your routine is not a regimen, it’s there to help you get things done, but once in a while, I’d say at least once or twice a month, do something you’re not used to.
 Try something new.
 Take risks.
-Say yes when you would usually say no. Do not think, just do it, now.
+Say yes when you would usually say no. Don’t think, just do it, now.

 Breaking habits may seem easier than it is.
 We do get stuck into our routine.
 We get used to doing things a certain way, and as insecure beings, we find comfort in doing the same thing the same way over and over again.
-We know it’s going to work, we know what to expect, and we do not want it to change.
-We do not want to live in uncertainty.
+We know it’s going to work, we know what to expect, and we don’t want it to change.
+Uncertainty is freakin’ scary.
 But we can deal with it

 Let’s make your life an adventure.
 Be spontaneous.
 Get into the wild.
 Get outside.
 Get out there.
 That’s where the magic happens.